 The first temple called Lotsa temple has walls covered with small Buddha paintings in the manner of thousand Buddhas.
 But of course, there are far more than a thousand Buddhas painted in this room.
 In the Vairocana temple next door, there are Mandalas painted.
 That is pretty usual in Buddhist monasteries.
 But what makes the Alchi Monastery Mandalas unique is the embossed work on them that kind of gives them a frame.
 At places, I also felt that there are placeholders for precious gems and stones but could not verify the same.
 Being a mud structure with not much upkeep, paintings are lost in many places; some patchy restoration work can be seen at places.

 At Manjushri temple, you see four different images of her in 4 colors – golden, orange, blue and green placed back to back.
 The ceiling of this temple has all the designs that resemble textile designs interspersed with hunting scenes depicting various animals including tigers and horses and arms like bows and arrows.
 Alchi monastery is the first place where I saw the use of black and white colors for painting.
 While usually, they are missing from the palette except as support colors for skin tone and hair.

 Kashmiri Painting style

 Style of painting at Alchi is distinctly Kashmiri.
-As the Lama ji told us, only Kashmiri painters could have worked in the harsh climate of Ladakh.
-There are lots of Persian features that you can see in paintings that remind you that Ladakh was a part of silk route.
+As the Lama Ji told us, only Kashmiri painters could have worked in the harsh climate of Ladakh.
+There are lots of Persian features that you can see in paintings that remind you that Ladakh was a part of the silk route.
 And must have seen many races from east and west passing by.